Giulia Adamo

-Giulia Adamo (born 18 May 1949 in Marsala) is an Italian politician, who served as the President of the Province of Trapani from 1998 to 2005, and as the Mayor of Marsala between 2012 and 2014.
+Giulia Adamo (born 18 May 1949) is an Italian politician, who served as president of the Province of Trapani from 1998 to 2005, and as mayor of Marsala between 2012 and 2014.

 Biography

 Early years

 Giulia Adamo had a classical education before moving on to the Faculty of History and Philosophy at the University of Palermo, where she studied at the Jesuit "Pedro Arrupe Institute", and from which she emerged with a degree.
 She married the distinguished physician-surgeon Giuseppe Spanò who died young.
 However, before that happened the marriage produced two daughters, Virginia and Eugenia.
 She embarked on a teaching career and then, in a competitive process, was promoted to the rank of head teacher.
 She worked first at the "Scuola Media Statale Alcide De Gasperi" (state school) and later at the "A. Damiani Technical Institute of Agriculture" in Marsala.